keboola/flow-builder/README.md

     - This ties into making the `Graph` fully manage its data, because then it can also create hashmaps for more easily accessing nodes/edges/etc.
 - Consider not using React at all, because it's not actually being utilised in any meaningful way
   - `setState` is asynchronous and far too slow for interactivity
+  - the library is going to have to bundle its runtime or require `React` as a peer dependency, which sucks for bundle size or maintenance reasons
   - `lit-html`, `svelte` or just vanilla could better serve the purposes of this library